This

 Hall is reputedly haunted by three ghosts; a 'Gray Lady', a man dressed in

-Elizabethan clothes and Queen Elizabeth I. The 'Gray Lady' has been seen many
+Elizabethan clothes and Queen Elizabeth I. The 'Gray Lady' has been seen

 The

-ghostly figure of the man in Elizabethan costume has sometimes been seen near
+ghostly figure of the man in Elizabethan costume has sometimes been seen

-found, presumably used to hide catholic priests from sight.
+was found, presumably used to hide catholic priests from sight.

 Queen